somed00d/DEAwatch/src/posts/flashback-the-day-it-was-established.md

 > "youthful agents, some recently out of college with no law enforcement experience, are sent into the field where they often execute raids based on uncorroborated tips, often from drug addicts pressured for information."

-The point here is to simply show that drug enforcement has been ineffective and chaotic since the get-go.
-The New York Times article published on the exact day the DEA consolidation became effective.
+The point here is to simply show that drug enforcement has been ineffective and chaotic since the get-go. *The New York Times* article published on the exact day the DEA consolidation became effective.
 The "no-knock" was only [banned](https://www.nytimes.com/2020/06/12/us/breonna-taylor-law-passed.html) in Kentucky last month.
 And only after another fatal raid, one sounding familiar to those detailed above.
 Though that doesn't mean all localities around the country have followed suit.
-Many "no-knock" warrant provisions exist.
+Many "no-knock" warrant provisions still exist.

 The archived Times article ends with a quote from Senator Charles H. Percy of Illinois.